Drug-Resistant Epilepsy Treatment in Ahmedabad

 The Importance of Timely Referral

-At Gujarat Epilepsy & Neuro Clinic, our NIMHANS-trained specialists have extensive experience in evaluating complex epilepsy cases and determining the best path forward for each patient.
+At Gujarat Epilepsy & Neuro Clinic, our NIMHANS-trained specialists have extensive experience evaluating complex epilepsy cases and determining the best path forward for each patient.

-Treatment Options for Drug-Resistant Epilepsy
+What Are the Treatment Options for Drug-Resistant Epilepsy?

 When standard medications fail, several advanced treatment options can help achieve better seizure control or even complete seizure freedom.